replaytv/colortv-docs/colortv/docs/index.md

 Welcome to the home of ColorTV's documentation.
-You'll find tons of information here, topics ranging from navigating through the dashboard to integrating your app with our SDK.
-If you can't find what you are looking for, click the button in the bottom right corner to chat with our team, or email us at support@colortv.com
+You'll find topics ranging from navigating around the dashboard to integrating your app with our SDK.
+If you can't find what you are looking for, click the button in the bottom right corner to chat with our team or email us at support@colortv.com

 ##Adding an Application
-Navigate to the My Applications section in the Publisher Dashboard.
-To add a new application, click the plus button.
+You can add a new application by clicking the plus button in either the Analytics or My Applications sections.

 <center>![Screenshot](images/add_new_app.png)</center>

-Copy and paste the tvOS, Android TV, or Amazon Fire TV app store URL for your application and all the details of your app will be gathered and displayed.
+Copy and paste the tvOS, Android TV, or Amazon Fire TV app store URL for your application and all the details of your app will be displayed.

 <center>![Screenshot](images/added_app.jpg)</center>